-Shih-Peng Tsai is a director of our company.
-Mr. Tsai is currently a representative of the Member's Convention of the Chunghwa Telecom Workers Union.
-Mr. Tsai graduated from Ta Tung Junior Technological College of Commerce.
+Chin-Tsai Pan is a director of our company.
+Mr. Pan is currently a representative of the Member's Convention of Chunghwa Telecom Workers Union and an engineer of our Southern Taiwan Business Group.
+Mr. Pan graduated from Kaohsiung Industrial High School.